 Today, it’s not just the features & reliability of the product but the entire user experience which is driving the sales.

 List down user experience needs.
-Make a list of features which will improve the whole user experience while operating the product.
+Make a list of features that will improve the whole user experience while operating the product.

 Some Medical or Pharmaceutical use-cases might need minimal or no human touch.
 This is to avoid spreading infection or contamination.